-In my earlier married life, I experienced some massive fails in the kitchen.
+In my earlier married life, I experienced some massive failures in the kitchen.
 I suspect we lost a few friends as a result of a few bad dinner parties.
-Fortunately things do get better.
+Fortunately, things do get better.

 I read this great blog titled “The Cake Blog”.
 Sadly I read Carrie Sellman’s very descriptive and detailed instructions on how to bake a Rainbow Sprinkle Cake, just a little too late.

 Her blog is packed with great tips and tricks to save you time and heartache…while also advocating that this is the ultimate treat for the sprinkle cake lover.
 The tips and tricks are designed to avoid the spilled sprinkle mayhem!
 Her version of this cake is exactly what I imagined a cake should look like.

 So when I was asked to make a sprinkle cake for my God Daughter’s Sprinkle Baby Shower, it was hard to refuse.
 I think back and wish she had asked me to make the finger sandwiches (and I suspect if there is another time, she might well do that).

 I embarked on my sprinkle cake journey without gathering any sensible or helpful information (mistake number 1).
 To start with my heart was definitely in it, but no sooner did my sprinkle mayhem quickly turn to sprinkle hell.

 The Leaning Tower of Pisa | The best part of the day was sharing time with so many lovely yummy mummies’, and yet I did everything I could to avoid looking across at the sprinkle table, only to see the Leaning Tower of Pisa staring back at me!
 Saved by the Mimosa bar!